-“There is a massive opportunity in cricket – and we are nowhere near realising that yet.
-But we are on the right track to start capitalising on the opportunities we have outlined.
+“There is a massive opportunity in cricket.
+We are nowhere near realising that yet, but we are on the right track to start capitalising on the opportunities we have outlined.
 It’s a wonderful sport and industry to be involved in.”

 Smith recognises that the role provides some special opportunities.
 “I get to walk into Lord’s every day and I have meetings at cricket grounds all over the world,” he says.
 “I’m involved with elite athletes and some incredible sports science and medicine practitioners.

-“We are working on some cutting-edge work that will also help us reach new audiences.
+“We are doing some cutting-edge work that will also help us reach new audiences.
 And you can potentially make a massive difference to people’s lives, because you’re encouraging individuals of all ages to get outside and play team sports.”

 Understanding the scale of operations